As the title states, Maya women hairstyles of the Classic period. I will soon do the men...

 Now about the Maya women in this period....
 The epitome of femininity in Maya culture, was the Moon.
 As such, many women styled themselves in her fashion.
 Probably for aesthetic and religious reasons.
 At least one of these however is actually a dancing man dressed as a woman.
 I included him here however, since he was supposed to represent a woman.
 In Maya theater today, it is common to have male actors/dancers pose as female characters.
 Common colors women painted their faces and bodies with were white, red, and sometimes black.
 The white reminds us of the Moon, who was often described as white.
 The red is likely for aesthetic reasons.
 In the Postclassic period, vain women were said to wear red paint as a mark of beauty.
 This red also gave a pleasant fragrance to the skin.
 Though it needed to be reapplied every couple of days, especially since the Maya bathed very frequently for religious and hygienic purposes.
 The red color was a red hematite mixed with mica.
 While the white color came from calcium carbonate minerals like aragonite, calcite and dolomite limestones which were sometimes found in mollusk shells or seashells.
 (Houston:2009)Tattoos were also probably applied but it doesn't seem to be a common feature (it likely came into style more towards the end of the postclassic period just before contact with Spaniards).

 Their faces were also made more beautiful through body and facial modification, such as scarification.
 Little lumps on the skin can sometimes be seen on the women or scarred line on their faces.
 Piercings are also prevalent, mostly in the ears.
 Though sometimes the nose was also pierced.
 The type of piercing largely depended on the social status of the person.
 As well as the jewels that were used.
 For commoners, bones, wood, or stones of lesser value were used.
 For nobles, shell, obsidian, jade, and other precious stones were used.
 Dental inlays are also observed in some people, particularly the elites.
 Jade or in one case found in El Salvador, fool's gold was inlaid into the teeth (see San Andres).
 One woman here is shown displaying her teeth.
-Lastly, the most notable feature is their sloped heads, which appears to be common for all classes in Maya society.
+Lastly, the most notable feature is their sloped heads, which appears to be common among the nobles in Maya society.
 This was done in their infancy by mothers when their skulls were still weak and soft enough to manipulate the shape.
 Two boards were held together, and the child's head was placed in between when they slept to modify the skulls shape.
 This practice did not effect their brain size and development contrary to what many believe.
 The reason for this is believed to be associated with fertility, to celebrate the cults of maize, to transform their heads closer in appearance to the maize that gave them sustenance - also it was humanity itself, according to Maya creation stories, that were made out of maize.
 Due to this, it was also a sign of beauty.

 Hairstyles and Headdresses